Measuring flash durations of speedlight and studio lighting and strobes

 It’s been a while since I’ve written a technical article.
 But today I’m going to talk about flash durations.
-After a bit of wild searching on the internet, I couldn’t really find any good resources showing actual real-word measurements of flash durations of speedlights, especially t.1 measurements.
+After a bit of wild searching on the internet, I couldn’t really find any good resources showing actual real-world measurements of flash durations of speedlights, especially t.1 measurements.

 - Canon 580EX